MakisChristou/primerug/README.md

-# prime_rug
+# primerug
-A prime k-tuple finder based on the rug crate.
+A prime k-tuple finder based on the rug Rust crate.
 The code is heavily inspired by Pttn's [RieMiner](https://github.com/Pttn/rieMiner) if not an attempt to make a working Rust port.

 # Build